The Constitution of the Saybrook College Council

 Article I: Name and Purpose

 A. Name - The name of this organization shall be the Saybrook College Council, hereafter referred to as the SCC.

-B. Purpose - The SCC pledges to work closely with the Saybrook College Master, Dean, Resident Fellows and students in making decisions affecting the state and welfare of the college.
+B. Purpose - The SCC pledges to work closely with the Saybrook College Head of College, Dean, Resident Fellows and students in making decisions affecting the state and welfare of the college.
 To achieve these ends members must:

 Article II: Membership

 A. Members - Membership in the SCC shall be open to any registered Yale undergraduate affiliated with Saybrook College.